 Pokemon:

-Pokemon is all about battling, which may concern parents at first glance, but is done so in a very light-hearted and even comedic style.
-The fantasy settings are all colorful and cheerful, and the stories are simple, enjoyable fare.
+Pokemon is all about battling, which may concern parents at first glance, but it is done so in a very light-hearted and even comedic style.
+The fantasy settings are colorful and cheerful, and the stories are simple and enjoyable.
 Children have loved the Pokemon franchise for many years, and many have even stuck with it as they’ve grown up, still as entranced by the gameplay and cute Pokemon as ever.

 Zelda:

-Zelda provides a great mix of action and puzzle, wrapped around stories of heroism and sacrifice.
-The games stimulate players, testing both their reflexes and their brains to solve long, twisting dungeons, forcing them to utilize their tools effectively.
+Zelda provides a great mix of action and puzzle wrapped around stories of heroism and sacrifice.
+The games stimulate players, testing their reflexes and brains to solve long, twisting dungeons, forcing them to utilize their tools effectively.
 Inspiring music and beautiful graphics round out the package in this world-famous series.

 Mario:

-Gaming’s icon, Mario has always delivered some of the best gameplay available for its time, featuring secrets, action, and fun.
-The series hasn’t missed a beat in its transition to 3-D, nor have the older games lost any of their appeals, as evidenced by the sales of the re-released remakes on Nintendo’s handheld gaming systems, and in the Wii Store.
+Gaming’s icon, Mario, has always delivered some of the best gameplay available for its time, featuring secrets, action, and fun.
+The series hasn’t missed a beat in its transition to 3-D, nor have the older games lost any of their appeal, as evidenced by the sales of the re-released remakes on Nintendo’s handheld gaming systems and in the Wii Store.

 Harry Potter:

-Being based on the world’s best-selling series of all-time, and one aimed at children (at least to start with), Harry Potter is naturally suited for younger gamers and all fans of the series.
+Being based on the world’s best-selling series of all time and one aimed at children (at least to start with), Harry Potter is naturally suited for younger gamers and all fans.
 The games put the player in the shoes of any of the main heroes of the tale, Ron, Hermione, or Harry himself, and often involve delving into the detailed mythos of the world, solving puzzles, and battling enemies.

 Egg and Spoon Race:

 The egg and spoon race is always fun, and it is also easy to set up.
-All you need is several household spoons, some hard boiled eggs, and open space to play it in.
-The kids have to run down a track, or through a simple obstacle course while balancing the egg on the spoon.
+You only need several household spoons, some hard-boiled eggs, and an open space to play it in.
+The kids must run down a track or through a simple obstacle course while balancing the egg on the spoon.
 The winner is the person who gets through the process with the egg still on the spoon.
-To make it more exciting and enticing for kids you can include a small prize for the winner, such as a medal or a treat.
+To make it more exciting and enticing for kids, you can include a small prize for the winner, such as a medal or a treat.

 Sack Race:

-The sack race is a childhood favorite for many people.
-It involves standing in an old bag and hopping your way down a track to the finish line.
-This provides some great exercise for your children, as jumping off the course will take a lot of energy!
+Many people’s childhood favorite is the sack race.
+It involves standing in an old bag and hopping down a track to the finish line.
+This provides great exercise for your children, as jumping off the course requires a lot of energy!
 You can buy sacks specially designed for this race online.
-Alternatively, you can ask your local supermarket or grocery store if they have any old large potato sacks that they need to get rid of.
+Alternatively, you can ask your local supermarket or grocery store if they need to remove any old large potato sacks.

 Two-legged Race:

 The two-legged race involves tying the ankles of two children together so that they have to collaborate to run to the end of the track.
 It provides an excellent way to teach your child about the importance of teamwork.
-Always use something slightly stretchy to tie the ankles for safety purposes.
+For safety purposes, always use something slightly stretchy to tie the ankles.

 Football Toss:

 This game will enhance your child’s accuracy with a football.
 Clutch an old tire and hang it from a tree using a chunk of rope.
-You can also construct a wooden frame to aid the tire if you do now not have a tree to apply.
-From right here, draw a line on the ground to indicate wherein the children will throw from.
-Supply each toddler three attempts to get the ball via the hollow.
-If a toddler throws it via the tire out of 3 times or extra, provide him a prize.
+You can also construct a wooden frame to aid the tire if you do not have a tree to apply.
+From right here, draw a line on the ground to indicate where the children will throw from.
+Supply each toddler with three attempts to get the ball via the hollow.
+If a toddler throws it out three times or more via the tire, provide him a prize.

 Inline Skating: